yojee/yojee-developer-portal/docs/guides/dsp-integration-guide.md

 ##### **Dispatcher Assign Driver to tasks**

-Call this API to assign a Driver to tasks
+Call this API to assign a Driver to tasks.

 ###### Sample Curl Command